Peter Vermeersch

 Professor of politics and Central and Eastern European Studies, KU Leuven, Belgium

-KU LEUVEN, Faculty of Social Sciences, Parkstraat 45 box 3602, 3000 Leuven, Belgium
+KU LEUVEN, Faculty of Social Sciences, LINES, Parkstraat 45 box 3602, 3000 Leuven, Belgium

 Recent articles and essays